opus1993/pubrepo/content/post/2021-06-09-data-evangelist-part-14/index.md

 Whatever prompted you to read this, I hope that you come away with a handful of useful insights for your own work.
 The content:

 - Data Science Education
-- The APEX Predator of Strategy
+- The Apex Predator of Strategy
 - Buzzword Bing
 - Upcoming Events
 - and two book recommendations